A walk from hot spring to hot spring in charming, rural Oita.

 Day 4 Nagayu Onsen – Asaji – Taketa – Nagayu Onsen

-Our walk today ends at the remains of Oka-jo castle which offers a striking contrast to our otherwise rural excursion.
-Only the ramparts remain, but their scale and impressiveness allude to the power that this hill-top citadel once had.
+Our walk takes us through the remains of Oka-jo castle, which offers us striking views back to the Kuju mountains.
+Only the castle ramparts remain, but their scale and impressiveness allude to the power that this hill-top citadel once had.

-We have time to explore and relax in Taketa, a small but interesting castle town, before transferring back to Nagayu onsen for a visit to the nearby Lamune hotspring, known for its unusual carbonated waters.
+A short distance beyond is Taketa, a delightful small town where we have time to explore and relax in.
+After transferring back to Nagayu Onsen we visit the nearby Lamune Onsen, which is known for its unusual carbonated hot spring waters.
 A fantastic spectacle, the baths themselves are housed in equally intriguing buildings designed by Terunobu Fujimori, one of Japan’s lesser-known but no less great architects.
 After taking the waters, we return on foot to our inn for another sumptuous dinner.

 Meals: Breakfast & dinner.